Section 00 Charter

-Councilmen shall be qualified voters of the Town of Veazie and shall reside in the Town during their term of office.
-Councilmen shall hold no office of emolument or profit under the Town Charter or ordinance.
+Council members shall be qualified voters of the Town of Veazie and shall reside in the Town during their term of office.
+Council members shall hold no office of emolument or profit under the Town Charter or ordinance.

-The compensation of the Council Chairperson and the Councilors shall be established annually at the annual Town Meeting.
+The compensation of the Council Chair and the Councilors shall be established annually at the annual Town Meeting as part of the annual Town budget.
 The compensation established by the annual Town Meeting shall be paid to the Councilors in equal quarterly payments; however, if a Councilor misses more than three regular or duly called Council meetings in a quarter, without an excuse approved by the Council, the pay for that quarter shall be forfeited.

 00.02.04 Induction of Council into Office

-The Town Council shall meet at the usual place for holding meetings within 5 days following the regular Town election, and at said meeting councilmen-elect shall be sworn to the faithful discharge of their duties by a Justice of the Peace of by the Town Clerk.
-At its first meeting or as sson thereafter as practicable, the Council shall elect, by majority vote of the entire Council, one of its members as Chairman for the ensuing year and the Council may fill, for an unexpired term, any vacancy in the office of Chairman that may occur.
-The Chairman shall preside at the meetings of the Council, shall be entitled to vote on all questions and shall be recognized as head of the Town Government for all ceremonial purposes, but shall have no administrative duties.
-In temporary absence or disability of the Chairman, the Town
+The Town Council shall meet at the usual place for holding meetings within 5 days following the regular Town election, and at said meeting council members-elect shall be sworn to the faithful discharge of their duties by the Town Clerk or an official authorized to administer oaths of office.
+At its first meeting or as soon thereafter as practicable, the Council shall elect, by majority vote of the entire Council, one of its members as Chair for the ensuing year and the Council may fill, for an unexpired term, any vacancy in the office of Chair that may occur.
+The Chair shall preside at the meetings of the Council, shall be entitled to vote on all questions and shall be recognized as head of the Town Government for all ceremonial purposes, but shall have no administrative duties.
+In temporary absence or disability of the Chair, the Town

-Council, may elect a Chairman pro tempore, from among its members, and he shall exercise the powers of Chairman during the temporary absence or disability of the Chairman.
+Council, may elect a Chair pro tempore, from among its members, and the Chair pro tempore shall exercise the powers of Chair during the temporary absence or disability of the Chair.